TRACK CHAIR

 - The labor market for talent in building and applying DLTs

-- Leveraging blockchain technology for sustainable practices
+- Leveraging blockchain technology for sustainable practices.

 Minitrack Co-Chairs: